ajolguin/cs56-languages-vocab-quiz/README.md

 * The toolbar elements do not have any functionality at the moment so clicking would not initiate anything
 * ForeignVocabOutput was added to show output of the file being read in FileRead to make sure all the terms are present and being added to ArrayList
 * There is an images folder of .gif files that I was not able to add to GUI, disregard these at your discretion.

+## F16 Final Remarks

+* The toolbar elements still do not have any functionality and images have yet to be incorporated into the GUI
+* More words have been added to each language .txt file, however there is a bug in which it does not read in all of the new words.
+Additionally, the output of ForeignVocabOuput used by 'ant ouput' does not print out all words in these .txt files/
+* The program itself now runs well, difficulties have been added after selecting a language but consider applhying this option to the main page of the GUI so that the user can choose the language and difficulty of their preference simultaneously.
+* Lots of refactoring can be done to ForeignVocabQuizGUI in the go() method, the while loops and if statements in lines 192-243 seem to only execute once then become unneccessary afterwards.
+This can be refactored, comments can now be removed, and consider creating a helper method to be used in the actionListeners that gets a new word and its counterpart so that code isn't repeated.